tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.34.2-rc1 =
+= 8.34.2-1 =

-(2016/08/23) Added the "Twitter Card for Post / Page Images" and "Twitter Card Type by Default" options.
+(2016/08/24) Added the "Twitter Card for Post / Page Images" and "Twitter Card Type by Default" options.
+Fixed the email and whatsapp button SVG icon width value.

 = 8.34.1-1 =